ordina-jworks/ordina-jworks.github.io/_posts/2016-12-12-Reactive-Programming-Spring-Reactor.md

 ```
 This Flux will retrieve all cars which match the color "red" then those with the color "white" and finally "blue".
 So instead of just 3 elements, after this Flatmap we are going to have a lot more elements.
-This is all handled with backpressure in mind, fore example when the flatmap is busy merging data we will not ask for extra records
+This is all handled with back-pressure in mind, for example when the flatmap is busy merging data we will not ask for extra records

 If the Repository implements Flux as a method signature, it will be picked up automatically as a reactive repository.
 This support for Flux will be part of the whole of Spring 5.